Capperia raptor

-Capperia raptor is a moth of the family Pterophoridae.
-It is found in North America, including Colorado, Indiana and Canada.
+Capperia raptor is a species of moth in the family Pterophoridae.
+It is found in Canada and the US (including Colorado and Indiana).

+Description

 The wingspan is about 19 mm.
 The abdomen is brown mixed with dark fuscous.
 The forewings are ferruginous-fuscous, irrorated (speckled) with dark fuscous.
 There is a small dark fuscous spot on the base of the cleft.